Pulsed Vector Atomic Magnetometer Using an Alternating Fast-Rotating Field: Results

+The experimental results for the dynamic heading error are smaller than the analytical model and density matrix simulation because the actual spin polarization is smaller than the simulation, which assumes full polarization.
+For more data with different angles $\beta$ between the pump beam and the magnetic field, please refer to Supplementary Tables of the Supplemental Information.

+We further evaluated the dynamic heading error effect in the transverse directions.
+A summary of the experimental results and the theoretical predictions related to $\mathbf{B_{tot}}$, based on the density matrix, is provided in Table~\ref{table:DH}.
+The dynamic heading error effect remains close to zero in $B_y$, irrespective of whether the rotating field begins parallel or perpendicular to $\mathbf{S}$.
+These minor magnetic field variations may result from systematic mismatches in the MDA’s threshold voltage, leading to curvature that affects the fitting of the slope $\Phi_s$.

-The experimental and simulation results of $B_y$ are shown in Table \ref{table:by_HE}.
-The measured magnetic fields are slightly bigger than the x-direction because there is one more systematic along the y-direction (now it is probe beam direction), which is the probe beam heading error.
-If the sensor has a misalignment that causes $\alpha = 1^{\circ}$, it leads to approximately 1.2 nT probe beam heading error in the y-direction.
-There are more data in the Sec.
-V of the supplemental material shows that these magnetic field offsets do not change their signs when the polarization direction is reversed.
-This proves that the dynamic heading error does not cause them.
+The variation in $B_x$ measurement from the density matrix simulation in each shot is due to the probe beam heading error ($\phi_{\text{prob}}/\gamma$).
+For example, if the sensor is misaligned with an angle of $\alpha = 1^{\circ}$, this results in an approximate 1.2 nT probe beam heading error in the x-direction.
+Additional data in Supplementary Tables of the Supplemental Information indicate that these magnetic field offsets maintain their signs even when the polarization direction is reversed, confirming that they are not caused by dynamic heading error.
+These systematic errors, however, can be eliminated through 4-shot averaging.

-Overall, the rotating magnetic field can induce dynamic heading error in the total magnetic field measurement.
-The dynamic heading error can be eliminated by either choosing the right starting phases for the rotating field that starts the rotating field initially at the direction that is perpendicular to the spin polarization or averaging the results of four shots.
-The dynamic heading error does not contribute to the transverse magnetic fields no matter what the starting phases of the rotating field are.
+Overall, the rotating magnetic field can induce dynamic heading errors in total magnetic field measurements, consisting of a static heading error component and a rotating-field-phase-dependent component.
+The rotating-field-phase-dependent heading error, $B_{P\!D}$, can be eliminated either by selecting appropriate starting phases for the rotating field—ensuring the field initially aligns perpendicularly or maintains a constant angle relative to the spins with alternating start directions—or by averaging the results of four shots, as shown in Table \ref{table:trans_sign}.
+Importantly, the dynamic heading error does not affect measurement of the transverse magnetic fields, regardless of the starting phases of the rotating field.